 You may bring with you any notes, folders, and notebooks you wish as well as a dictionary and paper writing manuals.
 However, all of the work is to be done in the Henderson Computer Resources Center where you will have your choice of a Mac, PC, or your own portable computer.
-You may leave the Center for breaks at any time, but you must leave all of your materials at the Center, and you should not discuss your paper with anyone else other than psychology faculty.
-Indeed, someone on the psychology faculty will be available throughout the day in case you have questions concerning the assignment.
+You may leave the Center for breaks at any time, but you must leave all materials at the Center, and you should not discuss your paper with anyone other than psychology faculty.
+There are limits to the amount of help we can provide.
+For example, we will not explain statistical methods in detail, but we will direct you to resources so that you will be able to comment on the experimental results in a manner that reflects your level of understanding.
+Your Psychology faculty will be available throughout the day in case you have questions.

 Save what you’ve written repeatedly, both on your computer hard drive and someplace else (e.g., email a draft to yourself periodically or save it to the cloud).

 Your paper will be double spaced, with all pages except the first numbered, have a 1.5 inch left margin and 1 inch top, bottom, and right margins.
 Your cover page should include the title of the article, your name, and the date.